suzanbaert/Dplyr_Tutorials/Dplyr01_Selecting_columns.md

 logical statements.
 For instance you can select all the string columns by using `select_if(is.character)`.
 Similarly, you can add `is.numeric`, `is.integer`, `is.double`, `is.logical`, `is.factor`.
-If you have date columns, you can load the `lubridate` package, and use `is.POSIXt` or `is.Date`.
+If you have data columns, you can load the `lubridate` package, and use `is.POSIXt` or `is.Date`.

     msleep %>%